Filtrer par :

 The Observatoire de Paris occupies three locations: Paris (founded in 1667), Meudon (1875) and Nançay (radio astronomy station, 1953).

 From its very outset, the Observatoire became a crossroads for great European minds in the late 17th century.
 The most illustrious men and women of science in Europe are invited to come work at the Observatoire in close collaboration with its own astronomers.

-The research conducted at the Observatoire de Paris-PSL covers all areas of astronomy and contemporary astrophysics.
+The research conducted at the Observatoire de Paris covers all areas of astronomy and contemporary astrophysics.

-The Observatoire de Paris-PSL has been a leading force in the development of Europe’s large-scale telescopes, both Earth-bound (ESO) and space-based (ESA).
+The Observatoire de Paris has been a leading force in the development of Europe’s large-scale telescopes, both Earth-bound (ESO) and space-based (ESA).